Ministry Programs

 - Medically necessary physician services

-- Routine eye exams for specified patients in specified age groups
+- Eye exams for specified patients in specified age groups

 - Limited podiatry services